Homebrew/homebrew-cask/USAGE.md

 It is generally safe to run updates from within an application.

-## Updating/Upgrading the Homebrew-Cask tool
+## Updating/Upgrading the Homebrew-Cask Tool

 When a new version Homebrew-Cask is released, it will appear in the output of `brew outdated` after running `brew update`.
 You can upgrade it via the normal Homebrew `brew upgrade` workflow: